 Unfortunately 98% of all rural fires in Portugal are caused by human error.

-The following information is therefore provided for residents, tourists and visitors.
-PLEASE FAMILIARISE YOURSELF TO KEEP SAFE BY PREVENTING FIRES.
+The following information is provided for residents, tourists and visitors.
+Familiarise yourself to keep safe by Preventing Rural Fires.

 The Critical Fire Period is normally from 1st July to 30th September but can be brought forward or extended should weather conditions dictate.

-During this period or outside this period when the fire risk is “very high” or “extreme” the following provision apply:
+During this period or outside this period when the fire risk is “very high” or “extreme” the following provisions apply:

 Access to forest areas by unauthorised persons may also be restricted at this time.
 A list of ICNF managed forest areas with restricted access can be downloaded here

 Before setting off on your journey, particularly during the rural fire season, check: